-Empty dwellings are defined as properties which are unoccupied and substantially unfurnished.
+substantially unfurnished.
 When a property is empty it will be entitled to a 0% discount.
 This means it will be liable for the full charge of 100%.
 From 1st April 2019 if a property remains empty after two years a premium of 100% will be payable in addition to the full charge.
+From 1st April 2024, the minimum period to charge a Council Tax premium will reduce from two years to one year.
 From 1st April 2020 if a property remains empty after five years a premium of 200% will be payable in addition to the full charge.
 From 1st April 2021 if a property remains empty after ten years a premium of 300% will be payable in addition to the full charge.
 However a premium will not apply to a dwelling which would be the sole or main residence of a person but which is empty while that person resides in accommodation provided by the Ministry of Defence by reason of their employment.
 Billing authorities will also be prevented from charging an empty homes premium in relation to an annexe in a property which is being used as part of the main dwelling.
-Properties which become unoccupied and unfurnished and require or are undergoing major repair works or structural alteration from 1st April 2023 will be entitled to a 50% discount for up to 12 months.
+From 1st April 2023 properties which become unoccupied and unfurnished and require or are undergoing major repair works or structural alteration will be entitled to a 50% discount for up to 12 months.
 If the property remains empty, after this, then the appropriate empty rate or the premium charge will apply.